 "Hide and Seek" –

 Or all Day, chase the Bee –

-All three of these "commandments" allude to childhood games and pursuits.
-In “The maddest dream recedes unrealized,” discussed above, the schoolboy who chases the bee feels “defrauded” and/or “bewildered” when he cannot follow it to its trove of honey.
+All three of these “commandments” allude to childhood games and pursuits.
+In “The maddest dream recedes unrealized,” discussed above, the schoolboy who chases the bee feels “defrauded” and/or “bewildered” when he cannot follow the bee to its trove of honey.
 Perhaps the same sense of frustration and limitation imbues the “commandment” to submission and service as well as the speaker’s final, bitter mood of “avarice.”

 Eberwein, Jane Donahue.
 Dickinson: Strategies of Limitation.
 Amherst: University of Amherst Press, 1985, 115.

 Juhasz, Suzanne.
 The Undiscovered Continent: Emily Dickinson and the Space of the Mind.
 Bloomington: Indiana University Press, 1983, 121, 127.

 To gain the Purple Democrat